 Now in today’s day and age, there is obviously something we need to discuss – the advent of technology.
 For many of you manual laborers out there, you may be worried about technology taking your jobs so to speak.
 With automation becoming so big nowadays, there is always that risk.
 However, the risk is quite honestly mitigated due to the simple fact that automated machinery is expensive.
 Instead of paying lower wages (relatively speaking) to humans to do the manual labor themselves, machines cost a lot more money, potentially up to hundreds of thousands of dollars.
 And just as importantly, they cost everything upfront right when the machine is purchased and installed.
 And the fact of the matter is that most business owners are not willing to shell out that kind of money, and especially not all at once.

 Now yes, companies that can afford to purchase and take on the risk of such expensive automation equipment will certainly do it, because it is better for them in the long run.
 But these companies are quite limited – only the most successful companies that have been around for a long time are typically the ones making such expensive purchases.
-So for the small startup companies or companies that are simply more cognizant of their spending habits, manual labor is the way to go.
+So for the small startup companies with financial limitations or companies that are simply more cognizant of their spending habits, manual labor is the way to go.
 And that is where you, the low-skilled worker, comes into play.
 No matter how advanced technology gets, there is always a need for manual labor, if at the very least in startup businesses with less cash to spend.
 That necessity will never completely go away, meaning that your manual labor will always have value somewhere in the world.